nicholas-fong/GeoJSON-to-gpx/README.md

 $python gpx2geo.py mygpx     (waypoint is mapped to Point; route and track are mapped to LineString)
 ```
 ### An ultra simple use case
-Download my city's Open Data database of drinking fountains as a GeoJSON file.
+Download a city's Open Data database of drinking fountains as a GeoJSON file.
 ```
 $python geo2gpx.py fountains > my-city-fountains.gpx
 import my-city-fountains.gpx to a mobile phone or portable navigation device .